sharkinsspatial/oam-api-next/README.md

 ## Environment variables
 Create a .env file (or just rename the .example.env) containing all the env variables you want to set, dotenv library will take care of setting them.
 This project is using three variables at the moment:

- * PORT -> port where the server will be started on, Heroku will set this env variable automatically
+ * PORT -> Port where the server will be started on, Heroku will set this env variable automatically
- * NODE_ENV -> environment, development value will set the logger as debug level, also important for CI.
+ * NODE_ENV -> Environment, development value will set the logger as debug level, also important for CI.
 In addition will determine if the ORM connects to the DB through SSL or not.
- * JWT_SECRET -> secret value, JWT tokens should be signed with this value
+ * JWT_SECRET -> Secret value, JWT tokens should be signed with this value
  * DATABASE_URL -> DB connection data in connection-string format.
+ * FACEBOOK_CLIENT_ID -> The Facebook client application Id from [here](https://developers.facebook.com/)
+ * FACEBOOK_CLIENT_SECRET -> The Facebook client application Secret from [here](https://developers.facebook.com/)
+ * AWS_ACCESS_KEY -> The access key for the AWS IAM role to manage access to the uploads S3 bucket
+ * AWS_SECRET_ACCESS_KEY -> The secret access key for the AWS IAM role to manage access to the uploads S3 bucket
+ * AWS_REGION -> The AWS region for the uploads S3 bucket.

 ## Getting TypeScript
 TypeScript itself is simple to add to any project with `npm`.